fmoo/react-typeahead/README.md

 Type: `String` or `Function`

 A function to map an option onto a string for display in the list.
 Receives `(option, index)` where index is relative to the results list, not all the options.
-Must return a string.
+Can either return a string or a React component.

 If provided as a string, it will interpret it as a field name and use that field from each option object.

 #### props.filterOption

-Type: `Function`
+Type: `String` or `Function`

 A function to filter the provided `options` based on the current input value.
 For each option, receives `(inputValue, option)`.
 If not supplied, defaults to [fuzzy string matching](https://github.com/mattyork/fuzzy).

+If provided as a string, it will interpret it as a field name and use that field from each option object.

+#### props.filterOptions

+Type: `Function`

+A function to filter, map, and/or sort the provided `options` based on the current input value.
+Receives `(inputValue, options)`.
+If not supplied, defaults to [fuzzy string matching](https://github.com/mattyork/fuzzy).

+Note: the function can be used to store other information besides the string in the internal state of the component.
+Make sure to use the `displayOption`, `inputDisplayOption`, and `formInputOption` props to extract/generate the correct format of data that each expects if you do this.

+#### props.inputDisplayOption

+Type: `String` or `Function`

+A function that maps the internal state of the visible options into the value stored in the text value field of the input when an option is selected.

+Receives `(option)`.

+If provided as a string, it will interpret it as a field name and use that field from each option object.

+If no value is set, the input will be set using `displayOption` when an option is selected.

 #### props.formInputOption